aaravmody/sem4pracs/README.md

-All codes for sem 4 practical exam
+Added all codes for sem 4 practical exam